akalji-epam-rd/nlp_chatbot_sidorovich/nlu.md

 - What can I get?
 - What is there for me?
 - Is there anything for me?
+- What can I spend money on?
+- How can I use my money?

 ## intent:sleep
 - I want sleep